Agora-Lab-AI/Bing-Chat-API/README.md

 ## Features 🌊
 -----------

-- **Easy to Use**: With just a few lines of code, you can start generating images or text completions.
+- **Easy to Use**: With just a few lines of code, you can start generating text completions.
-- **Customizable**: Provide your own creative prompts to generate unique images or text completions.
+- **Customizable**: Provide your own creative prompts to generate unique text completions.
-- **Automated Download**: The API automatically downloads the generated images to your specified folder.
-- **Real-Time Updates**: The API provides real-time logging information about the generation and download process.
+- **Real-Time Updates**: The API provides real-time logging information about the chat session.

 ## License 📜
 ----------

-Bing API is licensed under the MIT License.
+Bing Chat API is licensed under the MIT License.
 See the [LICENSE](https://domain.apac.ai/LICENSE) file for more details.

 ## Todo

 - [ ] Add Automatic cookie finding seamlessly
-- [ ] Automatically upgrade browser versions
-- [ ] Add automatic browser detection, cross-browser support
 - [ ] Simplify endpoints for ease of use
-- [ ] Integrate GPT-4 vision API using a similar approach
+- [ ] Integrate more advanced features of ChatGPT-4
-- [ ] Establish Idea2Image Documentation
-- [ ] Create tests for Idea2Image
+- [ ] Create tests for BingChat
-- [ ] Implement human feedback loop for Idea2Image
+- [ ] Implement human feedback loop for improved chat sessions
-- [ ] Support different output types (svg, jpg)
+- [ ] Support different output formats
-- [ ] Integrate BingChat API
-- [ ] Integrate ChatGPT Dalle API
-- [ ] Develop ChatGPT V API

-This documentation provides a comprehensive guide on how to interact with the Bing API, leveraging both ChatGPT-4 and DALL-E 3 capabilities for text and image completions.
+This documentation provides a comprehensive guide on how to interact with the Bing Chat API, leveraging ChatGPT-4 capabilities for text completions.